Embers-of-the-Fire/ucsi-rs/README.md

 # The `csi` library

-The csi (cast SI) library provides SI-based unit typing system and zero-cost unit wrapper for values.
+The csi library provides SI-based unit typing system and zero-cost unit wrapper for values.

 You can use the values of these packages for normal arithmetic